reactjsdevelopment/appwrite-demo/intro.md

 ```

 You're now ready to start developing your React application with Vite!
 Enjoy the process, explore the features, and have fun building! 🎊

+- **Appwrite:** As the backend service for secure data management, including databases and authentication.

+### Usage of Appwrite

+- **Appwrite Authentication:** Manages user authentication and session handling securely, allowing users to log in with options like email/password, SMS, or OAuth providers such as Google and GitHub.

+- **Appwrite SDK:** Facilitates secure communication with the Appwrite API, ensuring efficient user authentication and session management.

+- **Appwrite Databases:** Creates and stores login information in a `manager` collection, securely managing user data such as passwords and transaction history.

+- **Appwrite Storage:** Manages file uploads, allowing users to securely store and share project-related documents and images.

+- **Appwrite Real-Time API:** Ensures instant updates across all connected users whenever new data is added to the database, enhancing collaboration.

+- **Appwrite Functions:** Enables serverless backend operations, ensuring scalability and security.

+- **Appwrite Notifications:** Facilitates sending and scheduling of email, SMS, and push notifications.

+- **Appwrite Users:** Allows management of project users, including searching, blocking, and editing preferences.